Are AP Classes Worth it?

 What is an AP Class?

 For starters, let’s define the courses.
-There are 38 subjects with AP classes offered, and which ones are at your school is determined entirely by your specific district.
+There are 39 subjects with AP classes offered, and which ones are at your school is determined entirely by your specific district.
 The intention of these classes is to help students earn college credit and challenge themselves to master certain subjects.
 The subjects offered cross everything from hard sciences (math, biology, physics, etc) to soft sciences (sociology, psychology, human geography, etc) to arts (music theory, studio arts, art history, etc) to languages, including English, Spanish, Latin, Italian, Japanese, German, French, and Chinese.
-There is also an AP capstone diploma program with AP Research and AP Seminar designed to help you develop skills which can be used in any academic discipline.
-Exams are typically administered over a four day period in May.
+There is also an AP capstone diploma program with AP Research and AP Seminar designed to help you develop skills that can be used in any academic discipline.
+Exams are typically administered over a two-week period in May.
 The last month or so of the school year after AP exams is generally spent however the teacher chooses.

 Potential Benefits